-2021 is the 150th anniversary of the birth of S. J. Peploe (1871-1935), one of the most important Scottish artists of the 20th century.
+2021 was the 150th anniversary of the birth of S. J. Peploe (1871-1935), one of the most important Scottish artists of the 20th century.
 He was the eldest and most successful of the four artists known as the ‘Scottish Colourists’, along with F. C. B. Cadell, J. D. Fergusson and G.L.
 Hunter.

 Peploe was born in Edinburgh.
 He trained at the Académie Julian in Paris and at the Royal Scottish Academy Life School in the Scottish capital.
 His first solo exhibition was held in 1903 and having made his name in Scotland, he joined John Duncan Fergusson in Paris in 1910.
 This led to two years spent at the very heart of the development of modern art.
 Fergusson later recalled "Peploe and I went everywhere together.
 I took him to see Picasso and he was very much impressed...I was very happy, for I felt that at last he was in a suitable milieu."

 On his return to Edinburgh, Peploe established a reputation as a painter of still lifes par excellence.
 Indeed, he declared "there is so much in mere objects, flowers, leaves, jugs, what not – colours, forms, relation – I can never see mystery coming to an end."

 He is also renowned for his landscape paintings, made en plein air during trips to France and throughout Scotland.
 A sensitive and direct response to his natural surroundings, amidst varying weather and light conditions, inspired some of his most significant creations.